Event design is not just visuals and logistics.

 BizBash consistently uses the term “event design” to mean “visual design”

 As an example, consider the 2016 Design Issue.
 The cover proclaims “What’s Next in Event Design?”

 The sixty pages of this issue concentrate exclusively on visual and F&B ideas and treatments.
 While its article “8 Fresh Faces of Event Design 2016” says it is about “industry newbies who dream up and create an event’s visuals as opposed to those that handle the logistics like a planner”, this really misses the point.

 Event process design determines the logistics and visuals we use.
 Logistics and visuals are secondary issues that support the primary design choices we make.

-There is nothing in the 2016 BizBash Design Issue that explores the heart of event design: what will happen at the event?
+There is nothing in the 2016 BizBash Design Issue that explores the heart of event design.
+Namely, what will happen at the event?
 As I’ve written elsewhere, we are so steeped in traditional process rituals that society has used for hundreds of years—lectures, weddings, business meetings, galas, shows, etc.—that we don’t question their continued use.
 These forms are essentially invisible to us and previous generations because they have been at the heart of social and professional culture for so long.